 App icon & Preview

 Displays a custom image in notifications from this integration.

 Customize the Slack Notifications Workflow

 The next step is to edit the default Slack Notifications workflow so it sends notifications to your channel in Slack.

 To customize the Slack Notifications workflow:

-From the Core Features section of the Administration menu, select Workflows.
+From the Administration menu, select Workflows.